Environmental Impact Statement for Authorizing Changes to the Falcon Launch Program at Vandenberg Space Force Base

 As directed by U.S. policy, the United States seeks to provide greater launch and landing capabilities and infrastructure to support national security objectives, including deploying satellites and other space assets that enable intelligence, reconnaissance, and global security operations.
 The United States aims to promote a hybrid space architecture that diversifies access to space, reduces dependency on singular systems, and ensures rapid reconstitution capabilities.

-• • Maximize the effectiveness and efficiency of the space transportation infrastructure of the DOD;
+• • Maximize the effectiveness and efficiency of the space transportation infrastructure of the DoD;

-• • Reduce the cost of services provided by the DOD related to space transportation infrastructure at launch support facilities and space recovery facilities;
+• • Reduce the cost of services provided by the DoD related to space transportation infrastructure at launch support facilities and space recovery facilities;

-• • Encourage commercial space activities by enabling investment by covered entities in the space transportation infrastructure of the DOD; and
+• • Encourage commercial space activities by enabling investment by covered entities in the space transportation infrastructure of the DoD; and

 Environmental Analysis